Andre-Pham/TechTicksAssignment/App Breakdown.md

 The app is a "task management app".

-* Lists of tasks the user creates
+* List of tasks the user creates
 * Filter to view tasks based on their status (upcoming, ongoing, completed)
 * Button to add new tasks